 The first clue has come from the study of polarised light in the original ring image of M87.
 Radio telescopes are natural polarisers, yet the calibration of these data is very challenging.
-Driven by ongoing research and development in this field, the EHTC has managed to retrieve high quality linear polarisation results for M87.
-JIVE staff contributed to the development, testing and verification of these tools.
+Driven by ongoing research and development in this field, the EHTC has managed to retrieve high

 The paper also exploits a new visualisation technique by plotting the orientation of the magnetic field lines on top of the total intensity image.
 The length of the lines indicates the level of polarisation, the direction is equivalent to the electric vector position angle (EVPA).
 The result is a hair-like whirlpool.
 The orientation of the EVPA is directly related to the orientation of the magnetic field close to the black hole.
 Thus it provides direct clues to understanding the mechanism responsible for launching and collimating the large scale jet seen in M87.
-By combining this result with other known parameters, such as the jet power, models for jet jet creation can be constrained to the socalled Magnetically Arrested Disk (MAD) models.
+By combining this result with other known parameters, such as the jet power, models for jet jet creation can be constrained to the so-called Magnetically Arrested Disk (MAD) models.